ks465/yii2-utils/documents/concept-workflow.md

    + [ ] stage :array list of groups of statuses
    + [ ] color :string color coding for texts or buttons
    + [ ] icon :string icon used in buttons and links
+   + [ ] action :closure used to run arbitrary code on workflow transition

 \* Mandatory configs are checked.